KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

     There are two ways to align the remote cluster names in the KubeRocketCI portal:

-    1. Recreate the remote cluster integration in the KubeRocketCI portal.
+    1. Recreate the remote cluster integration in the KubeRocketCI portal:

         1. Navigate to the **Configuration** -> **Deployment** -> **Clusters** section in the KubeRocketCI portal.

-        2. Click on the cluster integration that needs to be updated and delete it by clicking the **Delete** (trash can) icon.
+        2. Click on the cluster integration that needs to be updated and delete it by clicking the **Delete** (trash can) icon:

             ![Delete Cluster](../../assets/operator-guide/upgrade/delete-cluster.png)

             Confirm the deletion in the pop-up window.

         3. After the cluster integration is deleted, click the **Add Cluster** button to create a new cluster integration.
-Fill in the required fields and click the **Save** button to add the cluster.
+Fill in the required fields and click the **Save** button to add the cluster:

             ![Add Cluster](../../assets/operator-guide/upgrade/add-cluster.png)

             After the new cluster integration is created, the correct cluster name will be displayed in the KubeRocketCI portal.

-    2. Update the `kubeconfig` specification in the `<cluster-name>` Kubernetes secret.
+    2. Update the `kubeconfig` specification in the `<cluster-name>` Kubernetes secret:

         :::note
         The `<cluster-name>` secret is created automatically when a new cluster integration is added in the KubeRocketCI portal.
 The secret contains the `kubeconfig` specification used to connect to the remote cluster.